FourBoiga/engineering-portfolio/rf-antenna-6ghz/README.md

   | PCB | $90 |
   | Antenna |  $60 |
   | Connectors + misc | $30 |
+Not longer an accurate budget due to realizations in the cost of rf parts, has not yet been updated.
 ---

 ## Tools Used